martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 An attacker can thereby cause a second victim to believe that they are communicating with an attacker-controlled identity, when they are really talking to the first victim.
-The attacker only needs to create an identity assertion that covers a certificate fingerprint of the first victim.
+The attacker does this by creating an identity assertion that covers a certificate fingerprint of the first victim.

 A variation on the same technique can be used to cause both victims to both